Russia-Ukraine war: Key things to know about the conflict

-“They will come here only if they kill us all,” Zelenskyy said.
-“If that is their goal, let them come.”

-Now in its third week, the war has expanded to areas in western Ukraine, closer to NATO members Poland and Romania.
-The war has forced more than 2.5 million people to flee Ukraine.
-The country’s chief prosecutor’s office says at least 79 children have been killed since the invasion began on Feb.
-24.
+Now in its third week, the war has forced more than 2.5 million people to flee Ukraine.

 WHAT’S HAPPENING IN BESIEGED MARIUPOL?

-The Ukrainian government said a mosque where people sought shelter in the city’s center was shelled.
-However, an unverified Instagram post by a man claiming to be the mosque association’s president said the mosque itself wasn’t hit, but a bomb fell about 750 yards (700 meters) away.
-The Ukrainian Embassy in Turkey said 86 Turkish nationals, including 34 children, were among those who had sought safety in the mosque.
+In some of his strongest denunciations yet of the war, Francis said the southern Ukrainian city bearing the name the Virgin Mary has “become a city martyred by the heartbreaking war that is devastating Ukraine.”

 Repeated attempts to bring food to Mariupol and evacuate civilians have been canceled due to ongoing Russian fire.
-Zelenskyy said Russian bombing has been constant, while Moscow accuses the Ukrainians of violating cease-fires.
 The unceasing shelling has even interrupted efforts to bury the dead in mass graves.

-On Saturday, a Ukrainian official said Russian soldiers blocked one humanitarian convoy that was trying to reach Mariupol and stole from another.
+On Saturday, a Ukrainian official said Russian soldiers blocked a humanitarian convoy headed for Mariupol and stole from another.
 Doctors Without Borders said some residents are dying for lack of medication, with the city without drinking water or medicine for over a week now.
 The aid group says people are resorting to boiling water from the ground or extracted from heating pipes.

-Ukraine’s military said Saturday that Russian forces captured Mariupol’s eastern outskirts.
-Taking Mariupol and other ports on the Azov Sea would be strategic for Russian President Vladimir Putin, as it could allow Russia to establish a land corridor to Crimea, which it seized from Ukraine in 2014.

 WHAT HAS THE AP DIRECTLY WITNESSED OR CONFIRMED?